 Without further ado…

-On your first day in France, explore the city of love – Paris
+On your first day of France itinerary – 7 days, explore the city of love – Paris

 Home to the magnificent and super interesting Louvre Museum, the splendid Eiffel Tower, the famous boulevard of Champs-Elysées, the beautiful Arc de Triomphe and the Pantheon where the rich and the famous of France are buried, you will never face the question of ‘what to do in Paris’ while exploring the city!
 The above-mentioned gems will keep you pretty occupied on day 1 in the Paris.
 You should definitely finish the day with a fascinatingly entertaining cabaret show at the world-famous Moulin Rouge.